-20 Tips For New Teachers
+20 Teaching Tips of Advice For New Teachers

 There can only be one reason why you’re here, you are looking for tips for new teachers.
 Okay, maybe there could be more.
 But most likely, you are gearing up for your first big teaching job and you just want everything to be perfect, right?